 But, we are still able to give some predictions and forecasts for the real estate market in 2023.

 In this guide, we will be going over some of the California housing market predictions and the forecast for 2023, but if you're more interested in learning about the U.S. housing market as a whole, we've got you covered.

 To begin, let us look at a general overview of the current state of the California housing market.

 To begin, we will be going over a general overview of the California housing market.
 This will include things like home price growth, existing home sales, housing inventory, and rising interest rates.
 The majority of this information is provided by the Mortgage Bankers Association (MBA).

 First off, we will be going over the current California home values.
 We will be using the median home prices, which is a metric used to determine the median home price in California.
-It is important to note that this number is not the average home price, it is the exact middle of the data set.
+It is important to note that this number is not the average home price or housing supply, it is the exact middle of the data set.

-Currently, the California median home price is sitting at around $796,570.
+The California housing demand remains resilient, with the median sales prices at around $796,570.
 This is approximately a 1.8% price growth from the previous year.
 Even more astounding, this is an 11% increase from the price in December of 2020.
 However, the median closing price for these homes is only $682,000.

 One interesting thing to note, however, is that while the price of the general housing markets, the price of condos actually decreased.
 Condo prices suffered a 1.2% decline from November and have fallen to a median of $612,750.